Mass Deployment of Energy Efficiency Retrofits in Disadvantaged Communities

 Project Innovation

 This project develops and demonstrates standardized energy efficiency retrofit packages, specifically geared towards the low-income multifamily housing market, and that can be scaled to drive down costs.
-As part of the agreement, the recipient will develop a business model for these packages to overcome financing challenges.
+As part of the agreement, the recipient developed a business model for these packages to overcome financing challenges.

 Project Goals